Acquisition and administrative expenses

-Directive (EU) 2016/97 on insurance distribution must be applied by 1 October 2018 at the latest in the European Union.
-The IDD affects all aspects of the insurance business, including the recruiting of insurance distributors entailing training and advanced training, product development, the advisory process including wide-ranging duties to provide information, the distribution of standardised information sheets, the handling of conflicts of interest and remuneration.
+Directive 2016/97/EU, also referred to as the Insurance Distribution Directive, has been applicable within the European Union since 1 October 2018.
+The IDD affects all aspects of the insurance business, including the recruiting of insurance distributors entailing training and advanced training, product development, the advisory process including wide-ranging duties to provide information, the distribution of standardised information sheets, the handling of conflicts of interest and compensation.

 Insurance supervisory authority

 The Austrian insurance supervisory authority is a part of the Austrian Financial Market Authority (FMA) that was established as an independent authority in April 2002.
 Its supervision extends to private-sector insurance companies with registered offices in Austria.

 The IAS are international accounting standards – also see International Financial Reporting Standards.